PC-coding/PC-coding.github.io/README.md

 This is my personal portfolio created to show my technical skills which I learned through Byte Academy's Python Full Stack Web Development program.
 As well as, to showcase my technical projects which I've been continuously working on post bootcamp to improve and learn new skills.
-I'm currently looking for software developer roles and I would be honored to showcase my skills and learn + grow through collabarative works with new teams.
+I'm currently looking for software developer roles and I would be honored to present my skills and learn + grow through collabarative works with new teams.

-I'm experienced in building web applications using Python, Flask, Firebase, SQL, React, JavaScript, HTML, and CSS.
+I'm experienced in building web applications using Python, Flask, Firebase, SQL, React, Redux, JavaScript, HTML, and CSS.

 <a href='https://PC-coding.github.io'>Visit Here!</a>
 </p>